 Recommended Tools

-- Pot: Cook the porridge in a large and deep pot.
+- Pot: Cook the Yam Porridge in a large and deep pot.

-- Blender: Make the sauce using a blender.
+- Blender: Make the pepper sauce in a blender.

-- Knife: Peel and slice the ingredients with a knife.
+- Knife: Peel and slice everything with a knife.

 - Wooden spatula: Stir the porridge using a wooden spatula.